 The lawn is overgrown

-Beyond just an eyesore, an overgrown lawn is another glaring sign that your home has been vacant for a while.
-In the summer, burglars will focus their attention on yards where the grass hasn’t been cut, knowing that the owners are probably on vacation.
+Beyond just an eyesore, an overgrown lawn is another sign that your home has been vacant for a while.
+In the summer, burglars will focus on yards where the grass hasn’t been cut, knowing that the owners are probably on vacation.

-Solution: Make sure the lawn is mowed regularly, especially if you’ll be away for long periods of time.
+Solution: Make sure the lawn is mowed regularly, especially if you’ll be away for long periods.
 If you won’t be home to do it yourself, schedule a lawn service to do it for you.

 High bushes and shrubs

 The problem with overgrown bushes is that they help to conceal burglars who trespass on your property, especially if you’re not at home.
-Burglars can easily hide behind these shrubs so that they won’t be seen by neighboring houses.
-Similarly, if the bushes are in front of your windows, you likely won’t see the burglar approaching your home.
+Burglars can hide behind these shrubs so neighbouring houses won’t see them.
+Similarly, if the bushes are in front of your windows, you likely won’t know the burglar is approaching your home.

 Solution: Keep bushes cut low, ideally not taller than waist-length.